Disaster Recovery

 `sudo apt-get update && sudo apt-get upgrade && sudo apt-get dist-upgrade`

 The above command chain fetches the package index, installs updated packages, and then checks for kernel updates.
-A few weeks ago, an error notification appeared from dist-upgrade.
-When I investigated, it showed a bunch of packages were going to be removed (over 350).
+A few weeks ago, an error notification appeared from dist-upgrade

-I remembered reading that Ubuntu was retiring the Unity desktop, and returning to the Gnome desktop.
-I expected the incoming update was doing this.
+I remembered reading that Ubuntu was retiring the Unity desktop, and returning to the Gnome

 I was wrong.

-Ubuntu’s dist-upgrade command removed the GUI, and dependent programs (including my backup program).
+command removed the GUI, and dependent programs (including my backup program).
 This left me with a text-only operating system, from which I had to restore my system from my backups, without my backup program.

 I was dumbfounded.
 This was a hostile action by Ubuntu’s update system.
 Who is responsible for approving this update to be released?